- Template Language: Creating Editable Template Styles

 You should not place editable images within an editable content container.

-If you're editing hideable sections in the Campaign Builder using the remove button in your template, please note, the section won't disappear in the editor screen.
-The section you want to remove will fade, but remain - just in case you change your mind and want to use the space.
+If you're editing hideable sections in the Campaign Builder using the remove button in your template, please note that the section won't disappear in the editor screen.
+The section you want to remove will fade, but it will remain just in case you change your mind and want to use the space.
 However, when you send out your email, the section you have "removed" won't appear in your campaign.
-You can preview this change by clicking on popup preview.
+You can preview this change by clicking on Preview and Test and then Enter Preview Mode.

 The remove and hide this section buttons don't offer the same functionality in the Template editor.
 In fact, you can't actually remove anything while working in the Template editor.
 If you need to make changes like that, we suggest you work in the Campaign Builder instead.